7 The Dinner Party and the Revolution

 Once seated I began to manipulate my chopsticks so I could get as much of the dish as possible into my mouth.
 ‘It’s an interesting thing about the Chinese people how they retain use of the sticks, aren’t they?
 It’s not like they don’t know about forks.
 Yet they’re staying with the sticks in food consumption.
 Why not in food cultivation you might ask?

 Well here’s your answer.
-A Chinese farmer gets up, works in the field with the shovel all day.
+A Chinese farmer gets up, grafts in the field with the shovel all day.
 Think about it.
 Shovel, spoon.
 Shovel, spoon.
 They’re not ploughing their fields with a couple of snooker cues, are they?’

 “They’d really rough it breaking up a grassy tuffet.
 Now Little Miss Muffet, served from the buffet—,” punned David, rhyming “buffet” with “muffet” – as I had done myself on a childhood train trip, not yet ‘au fait’ with the worldly-wise way.